reinhard-w-budde/sudoku-python/README.md

 ## Requirements for Python

-* Python3 on the path.
+* Python on the path.
 Versions must be >= 3.6 as f-strings are used
 * Git.
 It is great, that after installation (on windows) you get a bash shell for free.

 * Eclipse Photon.
 Older versions will do as well.
 Eclipse integration of Git is good.
 Install the PyDev plugin.